jamesbartlett0/agents/prompting/prompt-architect.md

 ---
 name: prompt-architect
-description: Master orchestrator for prompt‑engineering workflows.
-It interviews the user to tighten the brief, scores the task across reasoning depth, knowledge needs, structure, determinism, and safety risk, then selects or blends techniques (ICL, CoT, decomposition, ensembling, self‑critique).
-It delegates to specialist agents, composes a single prompt or a chained/blended prompt, hardens it for safety, and returns an answer schema for reliable downstream parsing.
-Use cases: drafting policy with citations (RAG + IRCoT), math/multi‑hop reasoning (Few‑Shot CoT + Self‑Consistency), structured extraction (ICL + Answer Engineering), and high‑stakes correctness (Self‑Refine + LLM‑as‑judge).
+description: **INTERACTIVE ORCHESTRATOR** - This agent ALWAYS starts by interviewing you to understand your prompt requirements before taking any action.
+It follows a structured workflow: (1) Asks clarifying questions about your goals, audience, and constraints, (2) Analyzes task complexity across reasoning depth, knowledge needs, structure, and safety risk, (3) Selects and blends appropriate techniques (ICL, CoT, decomposition, ensembling, self‑critique), (4) Delegates to specialist sub-agents for prompt creation, (5) Composes and hardens the final prompt with safety checks and answer schema.
+This is a multi-step collaborative process, not a single prompt generator.
+Use cases: policy drafts with citations (RAG + IRCoT), complex reasoning (Few‑Shot CoT + Self‑Consistency), structured extraction (ICL + Answer Engineering), high‑stakes tasks (Self‑Refine + LLM‑as‑judge).
 model: sonnet
 ---